ZetaVII/Task-Manager-App/Specification.md

 1. User creates a task.
 2. User marks the task as complete.
 3. User clicks the "Save" button.
-5. Removes task from incomplete tasks list.
+5. Removes task from uncompleted task list.
-6. App updates “Incomplete Tasks”.
+6. App shows “uncompleted tasks”.

 ### Alternate Postconditions
-App shows “Incomplete Tasks”.
+App shows “uncompleted tasks”.

 ### Non-functional Requirements
  *  System prompt messages are presented with a font size between 20 and 24.